 Every Day by David Levithan

 A unique story about a teenager, A, who wakes up in a different life and different body each day.
-In many ways A has come to terms with this – until A meets Rhiannon who he wants to stay with every day.
+In many ways, A has come to terms with this – until A meets Rhiannon whom he wants to stay with every day.
 A great book for studying character and plot in the 9th grade.
 A great class reader for 9th grade students.

 Under the Bridge by Michael Harman

-When hotshot skateboarder Indy drops out school after a family argument, his brother Tate tries everything to save him from a rapid descent into a life of crime.
+When hotshot skateboarder Indy drops out of school after a family argument, his brother Tate tries everything to save him from a rapid descent into a life of crime.
 Gritty and powerful, this book will appeal to reluctant readers.

 American Born Chinese by Gene Luen Yang

-A clever and thought-provoking graphic novel about Jin Wang who struggles to fit it at his new High School.
+A clever and thought-provoking graphic novel about Jin Wang who struggles to fit in at his new High School.
 When a visiting cousin ruins his hard-earned reputation, where will he turn?
 A great story of isolation and rejection and an ideal format for reluctant readers.

 March by John Lewis